 - Dark Chocolate Pecan Pie: Today’s recipe!
 Dark chocolate pecan pie is a deep and decadent variation of my classic recipe.

 - Maple Pecan Pie: You’ll love the warm and cozy flavor combination in maple pecan pie.
-It’s made without corn syrup!
+And it’s made without corn syrup!

 - Brown Butter Pecan Pie Bars: My brown butter pecan pie bars feature a brown butter crust.
 They’re easily portable and serve a big crowd.